badoet/ionic-framework/core/src/components/select/readme.md

-# ion-select
+# syg-select

 Selects are form controls to select an option, or options, from a set of options, similar to a native `<select>` element.
 When a user taps the select, a dialog appears with all of the options in a large, easy to select list.

-A select should be used with child `<ion-select-option>` elements.
+A select should be used with child `<syg-select-option>` elements.
 If the child option is not given a `value` attribute then its text will be used as the value.

-If `value` is set on the `<ion-select>`, the selected option will be chosen based on that value.
+If `value` is set on the `<syg-select>`, the selected option will be chosen based on that value.

 ## Interfaces

-By default, select uses [ion-alert](../alert) to open up the overlay of options in an alert.
-The interface can be changed to use [ion-action-sheet](../action-sheet) or [ion-popover](../popover) by passing `action-sheet` or `popover`, respectively, to the `interface` property.
+By default, select uses [syg-alert](../alert) to open up the overlay of options in an alert.
+The interface can be changed to use [syg-action-sheet](../action-sheet) or [syg-popover](../popover) by passing `action-sheet` or `popover`, respectively, to the `interface` property.
 Read on to the other sections for the limitations of the different interfaces.

 ## Single Selection